fredeerock/WordPress-Backup-Migrate-Restore/README.md

 Move these 2 files somwhere safe.

-## Migrate to new WordPress Install and DB
+## Create new WordPress Install and DB

 Let's use Docker as an example, but this should work for other servers as well.
 - `docker run -v ~/Desktop:/root -p 8082:80 -p 3307:3306 -t -i linode/lamp /bin/bash`